 Figure 3.
 Formula of mirvetuximab soravtansine.
 Source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7558467/

 On March 1, 2019, a Phase III clinical trial of IMGN853 as monotherapy for platinum-resistant ovarian cancer failed to meet the primary endpoint, and IMGN853 failed to statistically significantly improve progression-free survival in ovarian cancer patients compared to chemotherapy.

 Fortunately, however, ImmunoGen found that in patients expressing moderate or high levels of FRα, patients in the IMGN853 group presented a higher ORR compared to chemotherapy (24% vs 10%).
 Together with the urgent need for new treatments for ovarian cancer patients who are currently platinum-resistant and post-bevacizumab treated, this became a breakthrough for IMGN853.
 After speaking with the FDA, ImmunoGen chose to turn around and conduct a clinical trial in patients with high FRα expression.

-In a single-arm clinical trial called SORAYA (NCT04296890), IMGN853 monotherapy for platinum-resistant ovarian cancer with high FRα expression met the primary study endpoint with a confirmed ORR of 32.4% and a median duration of remission of 5.9 months, with 5 cases in complete remission.
+In a single-arm clinical trial called SORAYA (NCT04296890), IMGN853 monotherapy for platinum-resistant ovarian cancer with high FRα expression met the primary study endpoint with a confirmed ORR of 32.4% and a median duration of response of 5.9 months, with 5 cases in complete response.

 Not surprisingly, IMGN853 will be the first FRα ADC to be successfully approved for marketing.